Ukrainian culture during the Russian invasion of Ukraine

-Russia began an invasion of Ukraine on 24 February 2022, in a major escalation of the Russo-Ukrainian War that began in 2014.
+Russia began the invasion of Ukraine on 24 February 2022, in a major escalation of the Russo-Ukrainian War that began in 2014.
 It is the largest military attack in Europe since World War II.
 During the fighting, many pieces of Ukrainian cultural heritage were either destroyed, damaged, or put at risk due to the widespread destruction across the country.
-This deliberate destruction and looting of over 500 Ukrainian cultural heritage sites is considered a war crime and has been described by Ukraine's Minister of Culture as cultural genocide.
+This deliberate destruction and looting of over 500 Ukrainian cultural heritage sites is considered as a war crime and has been described by Ukraine's Minister of Culture as cultural genocide.

 Legal protections

 Cultural property enjoys special protection under international humanitarian law.
-Protocol I of the Geneva Convention and the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict (both binding on Ukraine and Russia) prohibit states parties to use historic monuments in support of the military effort and to make them object of acts of hostility or reprisals.
+The first protocol of the Geneva Convention and the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict (both binding on the Ukraine and Russia settlements) prohibit states parties from using historic monuments to support their military effort or making them the objects of acts of hostility or reprisals.
 The Second Protocol to the Hague Convention allows attacks on cultural property only in case of "imperative military necessity" when there is no feasible alternative.
 Attacks against cultural heritage amount to war crimes and can be prosecuted before the International Criminal Court.

 Notable sites

-There are seven United Nation Educational, Scientific, and Cultural Organization (UNESCO) world heritage sites in Ukraine, which include the St. Sophia Cathedral in Kyiv, the Kyiv-Pechersk Lavra, and an entire quarter of Lviv.
-Additional sites in Kharkiv, Mykolaiv and Chernihiv were being considered for nomination to the world heritage status but were not added prior to the invasion.
+Prior to the invasion, Ukraine had seven United Nation Educational, Scientific, and Cultural Organization (UNESCO) World Heritage Sites, including the St. Sophia Cathedral in Kyiv, the Kyiv-Pechersk Lavra, and the Historic Center of Lviv.
+Additional sites in Kharkiv (Derzhprom), Mykolaiv (Observatory) and Chernihiv (Transfiguration and Boris and Gleb cathedrals) are on the tentative list.

-In late April 2022, it was reported that Ukraine had registered the shipwreck of the Russian cruiser Moskva as an "underwater cultural heritage" site.
+In late April 2022, Politico reported that Ukraine had registered the shipwreck of the Russian cruiser Moskva as an "underwater cultural heritage" site.